 - Be an Animal Advocate - Volunteer, foster, rescue today!

 - Proper Pet Care = Happy, Healthy Fido

 2. Research your topic.
 Pick three main points to communicate in the video.

 3. Storyboard your video.
 Layout facts to support your three main points.
 Total time for your video should be <60 seconds.

 4. Gather images.
 Take pictures (or find online) to illustrate/support your key facts.
 If you have a pet, include them.
 You can make your point by telling your pet's story.

 5. Film.
 Have someone hold your phone/camera or set it up in a stationary location to film.
 Hold up pictures at the appropriate point.

 6. Review and re-film, as necessary, until you are happy with your results.

-7. Email, text, Instagram, and Facebook the video to your personal networks asking them to share.
+7. This next step is very important and cannot be skipped.
+Email or upload the video to Karma Rescue for approval.
+You can send it to: firstname.lastname@example.org.
+Once we give the ok, text, Tik Tok, Instagram, and Facebook to your personal networks asking them to share.
 Tag local animal rescues to post on their social media platforms too!
 When posting your video, tag Karma Rescue using these handles: